dougEfresh/lambdazap/README.md

 	"go.uber.org/zap/zapcore"
 )

-// Create a new lambda log context and use RequestID... and a variable from environment var lambdazapper = lambdazap.New().
+// Create a new lambda log context and use RequestID, FunctionName, InvokeFunctionArn and a variable from environment var lambdazapper = lambdazap.New().
 	With(lambdazap.AwsRequestID, lambdazap.FunctionName, lambdazap.InvokeFunctionArn).
 	WithEnv("ZAP_TEST")